PawseySC/OpenMP-offloading/_episodes/07-multi-gpu.md

 ```

 > ## Note
 > The size of the grid should be significantly increased to measure scalability across multiple GPUs.
-We proposed to use 8192x8192 grid size.
+We suggest to use 8192x8192 grid size.
 {: .callout}